Patricio Dumlao vs Commission on Elections

 His petition was joined by Atty.
 Romeo Igot and Alfredo Salapantan, Jr. These two however have different issues.
 The suits of Igot and Salapantan are more of a taxpayer’s suit assailing the other provisions of BP 52 regarding the term of office of the elected officials, the length of the campaign, and the provision which bars persons charged for crimes from running for public office as well as the provision that provides that the mere filing of complaints against them after preliminary investigation would already disqualify them from office.

-ISSUE: Whether or not the there is cause of action.
+ISSUE: Whether or not Dumlao, Igot, and Salapantan have a cause of action.

 In respect of election to provincial, city, or municipal positions, to require that candidates should not be more than 65 years of age at the time they assume office, if applicable to everyone, might or might not be a reasonable classification although, as the Solicitor General has intimated, a good policy of the law should be to promote the emergence of younger blood in our political elective echelons.
 On the other hand, it might be that persons more than 65 years old may also be good elective local officials.

 Retirement from government service may or may not be a reasonable disqualification for elective local officials.
 For one thing, there can also be retirees from government service at ages, say below 65.
 It may neither be reasonable to disqualify retirees, aged 65, for a 65-year old retiree could be a good local official just like one, aged 65, who is not a retiree.

 But, in the case of a 65-year old elective local official (Dumalo), who has retired from a provincial, city or municipal office, there is reason to disqualify him from running for the same office from which he had retired, as provided for in the challenged provision.